 Oh yeah, and don’t forget to tell them the Seattle Bloggers sent you!

 Have you ever visited Heritage Distilling?
-Do you have a favorite Heritage Distilling booze?
+Do you have a favorite Heritage booze?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Google+, and Facebook.
+Please leave a comment below or connect with us on Twitter, Instagram, and Facebook.
 You can also check out Seattle Bloggers for more fun activities around the Puget Sound!